Cornelius Ambrosius Logan

 Cornelius Ambrosius Logan (May 4, 1806 – February 23, 1853) was an American actor, playwright, and journalist who was father to a famous family of actresses and writers.

 Biography

 Born in Baltimore to Irish immigrant parents, Logan was educated for the Catholic priesthood at St. Mary's Seminary in Baltimore, but then entered a shipping house, where his work led him to travel to Europe several times.
 He next became a journalist, and after working as a drama critic began to write plays and act himself.
+A series of stories starring the cloaked crime-fighter and supporter of the working man "Night Hawk", published in the Philadelphia labor union newspaper Mechanic's Free Press from 1828 to 1830, helped make his reputation.
 He moved to Cincinnati with his growing family in 1840 where he operated the "National Theater".
 He later operated theaters in other cities and traveled with his oldest daughter Eliza, playing comic "yankee" roles.
 He also wrote short stories, poetry, notably a well-regarded Ode to the Mississippi, and a defence of the theater against criticism from the pulpit.

 He died onboard the steamer Pittsburg on the Ohio River between Marietta, Ohio and Wheeling, Virginia on February 23, 1853.